cimt-ag/data_vault_pipelinedescription/documentation/catalog_of_field_mappings_in_relations.md

 - Should the result only be `*`, set the load operation of the link to be `/`

 ### Step 7 - Parent to Satellite deduction
-Must be applied to all satellites, that have no operation yet ( satellites with only "*" mappings):
+Must be applied to all satellites, that have a "*" operation
 - Add all operations of the parent
+- remove the * operation
 Result:
 - every table should now have its appropriate list of load operations